MIRChain/MIR/README.md

-## MIR chain PRO
+## MIR chain Enterprise

-#### Implementation of the MIR-protocol with Russian GOST (and Post-Quantum) cryptography under the hood.
-Based on Quorum/Ethereum.
+#### Implementation of Quorum/Ethereum with Russian GOST (and Post-Quantum) cryptography under the hood.

 ### Features

-- Different types of crypto can be signature chosen at the chain initialization:
+- Different types of crypto signature can be chosen at a new chain initialization:
   - GOST 34.10 (any 256 bit curve)
   - CyptoProGOST
   - NIST PostQuantum
   - NIST Secp256k1
-- Different type of hash function:
+- Different type of hash function can be chosen at a new chain initialization:
   - SHA3
   - SteebogHash
-- Differetnt consensus algoruthms are avaliable:
+- Differetnt consensus algoruthms are also avaliable at a new chain initialization:
+  - Proof-of-Work
   - Proof-of-Authority
   - Raft
   - iBFT
   - QBFT
-- High transaction throughput
+- High transaction throughput at Proof-of-Authority/Raft/iBFT/QBFT consensus
-- GUI for easy nodes management
 - All of the EVM and Ethereum tools working out of the box

 ## Building the source